RimaHinn/CapstoneIBMDataScience/README.md

-#### This repository is for Capstone Project for the IBM Professional Data Science Certification
+#### This repository contains files for the capstone project/final course for the IBM Professional Data Science Certification.

-This repository contains files for the capstone project/final course for the IBM Professional Data Science Certification.
-I completed this capstone project after completing the following 10 courses in this certification:
+I completed this capstone project after completing the following courses in this certification:

 - What is Data Science?
 - Tools for Data Science
 - Data Science Methodology